 Regular meetings of the Board of Trustees are generally held quarterly, while special meetings are called when necessary.
 Before each meeting, Trustees are furnished with an agenda and background materials relating to matters to be discussed.
-During 2017, there were four regular meetings of the Board of Trustees.
-With the exception of one Trustee that was absent for one Board meeting and one committee meeting, all Trustees participated in all of the Board meetings and all of their applicable committee meetings of the Board of Trustees.
+During 2018, there were four regular meetings of the Board of Trustees.
+With the exception of two Trustees that were absent once for different Board meetings, all Trustees participated in all of the Board meetings and all of their applicable committee meetings of the Board of Trustees.
 Trustees are expected to attend the Annual Meeting of Shareholders.
-Two of our Trustees were absent from the 2017 Annual Meeting of Shareholders.
+All but one of our Trustees attended the 2018 Annual Meeting of Shareholders.

 Our Governance Guidelines provide that the Board of Trustees shall hold, in accordance with a schedule determined by the Nominating & Governance Committee, executive sessions where non-management Trustees (i.e., Trustees who are not our officers, but who do not otherwise have to qualify as "Independent Trustees") meet without management participation (except as otherwise specifically requested by the non-management Trustees).
-The Independent Trustees met without management participation in September, 2017.
+The Independent Trustees met without management participation in December, 2018.
 The Lead Trustee is currently Robert F. McCadden.
 Interested parties may communicate directly and confidentially with the Lead Trustee or with the non-management Trustees of the Board of Trustees as a group by writing to that person at Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.